TM312/mllrs.io/content/articles/aws-transcribe.md

         return 'COMPLETED'
     ```

-    To start the transcription we use the `start_transcription_job`-method.
+    To start the transcription we use the <code>start_transcription_job</code>-method.
 For our demo file we hardcode the language code to be American English *('en-US')*.
 In other cases using a variable to allow providing metadata may be more sensitive.

     Finally, while running the transcription we regularly check the status of the job.
 From earlier we have seen that the status will be pending for a while depending on the length of the audio.